Mr-Hexi/OpenGen-AI/README.md

       "index": 0,
       "message": {
         "role": "assistant",
         "content": "Hello!
-How can I help you?"
+How can I assist you?"
       },
       "finish_reason": "stop"
     }